WiredPulse/TeamViewer_Forensics/README.md

 # Logs of Interest
 C:\ProgramFiles(x86)\Teamviewer\Connections_incoming.txt
-* Logs successful connections to the system
+* Contains logs of successful connections to the system
 * Contains the following Properties: Teamviewer ID of connecting device, display name, start time, end time, username of logged on user, connection type, and the connection ID
 * Depicted time in the log is in UTC